-Castle Hill is a large limestone plateau where you'll find many of Budapest's most important historic sites and tourist attractions.
+Castle Hill is a large limestone plateau located on the west bank of the Danube in Buda's Old Town area, where you'll find many of Budapest's most important historic sites and tourist attractions.
 Settlement here dates as far back as the Stone Age, resulting in an interesting mix of important medieval ruins and architectural highlights from the last few centuries.

 Address: 1014 Budapest, Szent György tér 2